-The bill repeals and reenacts, with amendments, provisions of the state's adoption assistance program (adoption program) that provides cash subsidies and other noncash benefits to families who adopt eligible children and youth who might not otherwise be adopted, in order to update the adoption program.
+Adoption assistance program - department of human services - appropriation.
+The act repeals and reenacts provisions of the state's adoption assistance program (adoption program) that provides cash subsidies and other noncash benefits to families who adopt eligible children and youth who might not otherwise be adopted in order to update the adoption program.
 The department of human services (state department) supervises the administration of the adoption program by county departments of human or social services (county departments).

-The bill outlines the conditions under which adoption program subsidies may be suspended or terminated and under which the agreement may be terminated.
+The act outlines the conditions under which adoption program subsidies may be suspended or terminated and under which the agreement may be terminated.

 The state department is required to keep data on the adoption program to help evaluate the adoption program's ongoing effectiveness in providing stability to families involved in the adoption of eligible children and youth.
 As appropriate, the state department, a county department, or a nonprofit child placement agency is required to provide prospective adoptive families, at the time the family is matched, with information on the various benefits available through the adoption program.

 For the 2019-20 state fiscal year, the act appropriates:

 - $42,143 from the general fund to the department of human services for information technology services relating to the TRAILS system, and anticipates the receipt of $18,061 in federal funds; and

 - $60,204 from reappropriated funds to the office of the governor, to provide information technology services to the department of human services.

 (Note: This summary applies to this bill as enacted.)